roshan9292/dashboard/README.md

 ## Next.js App Router Course - Starter

-Worked with Next.js dashboard tutorial to grasp the features and functionalities nextjs like
+Worked with Next.js dashboard tutorial to grasp the features and functionalities of nextjs like

 --->App Routing
 --->File Routing